 Pistons vs. Cavaliers odds, prediction, spread, time: 2026 NBA picks for Tuesday, March 3 from proven model

-SportsLine's model reveals its Detroit Pistons vs. Cleveland Cavaliers predictions and Tuesday NBA picks
+SportsLine's model reveals its Cleveland Cavaliers vs. Detroit Pistons predictions and Tuesday NBA picks

 The Detroit Pistons, the top seed in the Eastern Conference, will look to win their fourth game in a row when they take on the Cleveland Cavaliers in a key NBA Central Division matchup on Tuesday night.
 Detroit is coming off a 106-92 win at Orlando on Sunday, while Cleveland downed Brooklyn 106-102 that same day.
 The Pistons (45-14), who have won eight of their last 10, are 21-7 on the road this season.
 The Cavaliers (38-24), who have won seven of their last 10, are 20-11 on their home court in 2025-26.
 Donovan Mitchell (groin) is out for Cleveland.

 Tipoff from Rocket Arena in Cleveland is set for 7 p.m.
 ET.
-The Pistons lead the all-time series 135-109, including wins in three of their last four meetings.
-Detroit is a 1.5-point favorite in the latest Cavaliers vs. Pistons odds from.
-DraftKings Sportsbook, while the over/under for total points scored is 226.5.
+Detroit is a 2.5-point favorite in the latest Cavaliers vs. Pistons odds from.
+DraftKings Sportsbook, while the over/under for total points scored is 228.5.
 Before making any Pistons vs. Cavaliers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: